 We turned our puree into this yummy pull apart bread and also this pumpkin cheesecake.
 You could easily just roll this recipe into pumpkin rolls but I like the look of the pull apart.
 And it feels like every piece that I pull apart is the equivalent of the center of the roll.
 Which is my favorite part.

-If you don’t have the pumpkins or the time to make puree, just grab a can of Libby’s puree and use it.
-Super simple.
-I hope you enjoy this as much as we do.
+I hope you enjoy this pull apart loaf as much as we do.
 Please share and let us know how it turned out if you tried the recipe.

 Pumpkin Spice Pull Apart Bread